-- · What courses are required for graduation? - · When will you take each required course? - · What are your interests and areas in which you wish to develop? - · What courses are best suited to your goals?
+- What courses are required for graduation? - · When will you take each required course? - What are your interests and areas in which you wish to develop? - What courses are best suited to your goals?

-Teachers, school counselors and administrators are available to help you make wise choices.
-I encourage you to schedule an appointment with your school counselor to develop your Four-Year High School Plan, and meet with a counselor yearly to review your plan and select courses for the upcoming school year.
+Teachers, school counselors and administrators are committed to supporting you at every stage of your learning and well-being.
+I encourage you to schedule an appointment with your school counselor to develop your Four-Year High School Plan, and meet with a counselor annually to review your plan and select courses for the upcoming school year.

 High school is an exciting time of your life.
-This is a wonderful opportunity to plan an academic program that moves you toward reaching each personal milestone for achievement.
+This is a wonderful opportunity to plan an academic program that moves you toward reaching each milestone for personal achievement.
 On behalf of our entire school system, I wish you much success.